flavioricardo/bootcamp-react-tests/README.md

-## TDD com Jest e React Testing Library
+## TDD with Jest and React Testing Library

-Projeto de estudo para disciplina de TDD com Jest e React Testing Library do Bootcamp Desenvolvedor React do IGTI
+Study project for the discipline TDD with Jest and React Testing Library of React Developer Bootcamp from IGTI